ulfschneider/markdown-it-mermaid-server/README.md

 ## Accessibility

 To improve the accessibility of the resulting charts, the plugin allows to add a `figcaption` and `alt` text to every diagram definition, introduced by the keywords `figcaption` ald `alt`.
-As an example:
+For example:

 ~~~markdown
 ```mermaid